stuttgart-things/docs/presentations/cicd-k8s.md

 ### /Branches
 * Git lets you branch out from the original code base <!-- .element: class="fragment fade-up" -->
 * This lets you more easily work with other developers, and gives you a lot of flexibility in your workflow <!-- .element: class="fragment fade-up" -->
+### /Branches
 --
-* Let's say you need to work on a new feature for a website: <!-- .element: class="fragment fade-up" -->
+* you need to work on a new feature for a website: <!-- .element: class="fragment fade-up" -->
 * You create a new branch and start working <!-- .element: class="fragment fade-up" -->
 * You haven't finished your new feature, but you get a request to make a rush change that needs to go live on the site today <!-- .element: class="fragment fade-up" -->
+--
+### /Branches
+--
 * You switch back to the master branch, make the change, and push it live <!-- .element: class="fragment fade-up" -->
 * Then you can switch back to your new feature branch and finish your work <!-- .element: class="fragment fade-up" -->
 * When you're done, you merge the new feature branch into the master branch and both the new feature and rush change are kept! <!-- .element: class="fragment fade-up" -->
 --
 ### /Merging
 * When you merge two branches (or merge a local and remote branch) you can sometimes get a conflict <!-- .element: class="fragment fade-up" -->